adam-tutor/ece385/README.md

 The following were designed and programmed by Adam Tutor and Alexis Santos:

-  USB Keyboard protocol
+  • USB Keyboard protocol

-  Standard VGA controller protocol
+  • Standard VGA controller protocol

-  A/D and D/A conversion
+  • A/D and D/A conversion

-  2-1, 4-1, 5-1 MUXs
+  • 2-1, 4-1, 5-1 MUXs

-  NIOS II soft-CPU based ystem-on-chip platform
+  • NIOS II soft-CPU based ystem-on-chip platform

-  Simplified LC-3 microprocessor
+  • Simplified LC-3 microprocessor

-  Collision detection
+  • Collision detection

-  Custom sprites
+  • Custom sprites

-  Mapping algorithm (from sprite sheet to screen)
+  • Mapping algorithm (from sprite sheet to screen)

-  Color mapping
+  • Color mapping

-  Functioning scoreboard and counter
+  • Functioning scoreboard and counter

-  Ghost behavior
+  • Ghost AI behavior

-  Collectable pellets and pellet count
+  • Collectable pellets and pellet count